Oilfields Recycling Centre

 Energy conservation falls under the frist ”R” of Reduce, Reuse and Recycle.
 The first step in energy conservation at home is to recuce the amount of energy you are using around the house.
 By reducing the need for producing more and more energy for consumption, we can also reduce the need for more energy being produced using coal and other limited non-renewable energy resources.

-Efforts in replacing old lighting with new energy efficient lighting will incur the quickest return on invetsment.
+Efforts in replacing old lighting with new energy efficient lighting will incur the quickest return on investment.
 With the advent of new LED lighting technology, the savings and pay back are even greater.
 Incorporating light sensors in rooms amplifies the savings even more.
-Savings can be as much as 60 to 80% with an ROI (return on investment) as short as 1 year, making the cost of LED replacement economical.
+Savings can be as much as 60 to 80% with a return on investment (ROI) as short as 1 year, making the cost of LED replacement economical.
 New designs in sensors will help in not leaving you in the dark, should you just be sitting and reading.

 Conserve water!
 Install flow restrictors on all faucets and use low-flow shower devices.
 Do not let the water run wastefully when washing anything.
 Run washing machines and dish washers only when they are full.
 Repair leaky pipes, faucets and toilets right away as the waste adds up quickly.